mckahz/mathsisuseless/haskell/monads/index.md

 I'm going to borrow the complex root example from [this wonderful article](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html).
 Which you should read, if you haven't already.

-Imagine we have a square root function which takes complex numbers, and return an array of it's square roots.
+Imagine we have a square root function which takes complex numbers, and return a list of it's square roots.
-Likewise, imagine we have a cube root function which takes complex numbers and returns an array of it's square roots.
+Likewise, imagine we have a cube root function which takes complex numbers and returns a list of it's square roots.
 We would ideally like to be able to make a sixth root function which is the composition of the two.
 But the issue is that if we try to compose these functions like

     complex_sxrt z = complex_sqrt (complex_cbrt z)

-We run into the issue that complex_cbrt returns an array, but complex_sqrt only accepts root.
+We run into the issue that complex_cbrt returns an list, but complex_sqrt only accepts complex numbers, not lists of complex numbers.
-We want to bind complex_sqrt into a function which *can* take arrays.
+We want to bind complex_sqrt into a function which *can* take lists.
 Alternatively, we're *binding* the domain type of our function to the range type.
 Whichever makes more sense to you.
 For this reason, let's create a bind function: